LingyueSun/RandomSurvivalForestModelForBFFSPrediction/README.md

 # RandomSurvivalForestModelForBFFSPrediction
+## This is sample code for using the model in R or R Studio
 library(randomForestSRC)

 load("my_model.RData") # my_model.RData contains the random survival forest model named 'RF_fit_final' and a sample patient named 'SamplePatient'